 Should the right be appropriately configured, the Company secures "share equivalent" capital that does not lessen the governing rights of shareholders.
 In cases in which the rights place a ceiling of the servicing of this form of capital, and in which its size is determined by that of income, the rights do not constitute an intrusion into the rights of shareholders to assets.
 Even in cases in which the rights bear a yield determined by profits or feature a subordinate right to the results of liquidation, they do not compete with those of the shareholders to assets, but rather with the risks the latter bear on such.
-This, in turn, speaks for an exclusion of subscription rights.
+In turn, this speaks for an exclusion of subscription rights.

-B Issuance and conversion price
+B Issue and conversion price

-The price of issuance of the shares to be issued and to be subscribed for through the exercising of the right to convert and/or procure by the creditors holding warrant or convertible bonds, and by the subscribers to income bonds and participation rights bearing rights of conversion or subscription (conversion or subscription price) is based, in accordance with practices on international capital markets, on the quote for the Company's stock prevailing at the issuance of the bond plus a supplement whose size corresponds to the assessment of the development of the Company's stock quote and how it relates to the supplements accorded to comparable transactions on the relevant capital markets.
+The issue price of the shares to be issued and to be subscribed for through the exercising of the right to convert and/or procure by the creditors holding warrant or convertible bonds, and by the subscribers to income bonds and participation rights bearing rights of conversion or subscription (conversion or subscription price) is based, in accordance with practices on international capital markets, on the share price for the Company's stock prevailing at the issuance of the bond plus a premium.
+The amount of the premium corresponds to the assessment of the development of the Company's share price and how it relates to the premiums accorded to comparable transactions on the relevant capital markets.

-The stock quote prevailing at the date of the issuance of the issue is of importance to the configuration of the conditions of a warrant or convertible bond.
+The share price prevailing at the date of the issuance of the issue is of importance to the configuration of the conditions of a warrant or convertible bond.
 This fact makes it important to the Company to gain the greatest possible "control" over the Company's stock's reference price by setting this date, as this determines the configuration of conditions of issuance.

 Stock markets have shown a great volatility.
 One cause of this was the USA's sub-prime crisis.
-These fluctuations have also been clearly experienced by the stock of Austrian Post.
-This volatility makes it clear that the quote and the market's assessment of such can experience very substantial changes within the two week term of subscription that would have to be adhered to should there be no exclusion of subscription rights.
+These fluctuations have also been clearly experienced by the stock of Österreichische Post AG.
+This volatility makes it clear that the share price and the market's assessment of such can experience very substantial changes within the two-week term of subscription that would have to be adhered to should there be no exclusion of subscription rights.
 These facts have to be taken into consideration.